Visual Arts and Design

-The Intent of the Three-Dimensional Design Curriculum at St Luke’s C of E School is to develop students that: are confidentdesigners and makers, have the courage to try new things, use intuition as well as logic to make decisions and produce ideas, are expressive and willing to share what they feel and think, have a need to find solutions to challenging problems and are willing to test new ideas.
+Through our Visual Arts and Design curriculum, students are taught not only how to use formal elements within their art work such as line, tone, colour, space, texture etc., but to also analyse how formal elements are used as powerful communication tools to create effect.
+Students experience a variety of media, techniques and processes over their studies.
+In Key Stage 3 students will develop their skills and understanding with progressive complexity and sophistication, so that they are able to make informed choices and work with increasing independence into Key Stage 4.
+In 3D Design, we want to develop students who are confident designers and makers, have the courage to try new things, use intuition as well as logic to make decisions and produce ideas, are expressive and willing to share what they feel and think, have a need to find solutions to challenging problems and are willing to test new ideas.
 Three-dimensional design is defined as the design, prototyping and modelling or making of primarily functional and aesthetic products, objects, and environments, drawing upon intellectual, creative and practical skills.
-Students will:

-- Have the opportunity to experience a balanced and varied curriculum allowing them to achieve their best by participate in a wide variety of activities through both design and practical lessons.
+- Have the opportunity to experience a balanced and varied curriculum allowing them to achieve their best by participating in a wide variety of activities through both design and practical lessons

 - Develop a lifelong love of being creative, drawing and making using a wide variety of materials and techniques.

-- Use technical terminology with confidence accurately and precisely, building up an extended specialist vocabulary.
+- Use technical terminology with confidence accurately and precisely

 - Have the opportunity to attend extra-curricular practical clubs.